zer011b/fdtd3d/README.md

 # Build Process

-Build is done using cmake & make.
+Build is done using cmake.

 ## Release Build